NIFCLOUD-mbaas/AndroidAdvancePush/readme-en.md

 * mBaaS has "ID/Password Authentication" and "Email Address/Password Authentication" as User Management function.
 In this hands-on, we will use "Email Address/Password Authentication" function.
-* Allow "Email Address/Password Authentication" in User Management settings.
+* Allow "Email Address/Password Authentication" in User Authentication Settings.

 .center[
 ![mBaaS会員設定](readme-image-en/mBaaS会員設定.png)